inotify_init(), inotify_init1()

 FSNOTIFY_PREFIX

 Prefix for the filesystem event manager, fsevmgr, to use in the paths of the interfaces that it registers in the system namespace.
-Client programs and resource managers will also prepend this variable's value to the paths they use for connecting to fsevmgr for reading and writing data.
-You must therefore set FSNOTIFY_PREFIX for fsevmgr and for any programs that use it to the same value.
+Client programs and resource managers also prepend this variable's value to the paths they use for connecting to the fsevmgr service for reading and writing data.
+If you don't define FSNOTIFY_PREFIX, the default prefix is /dev, meaning the service registers its interfaces under this path.
+If you do define the variable, you must set it to the same value for fsevmgr and any programs that use this service.

 Classification: